Armando Iannucci: 2000s

 In 2007, he directed a series of Post Office television adverts, featuring the actors John Henshaw, Rory Jennings and Di Botcher alongside guest stars Joan Collins, Bill Oddie and Westlife.

-He has appeared on Radio 3 talking about classical music, one of his passions, and collaborated with composer David Sawer on Skin Deep, an operetta, which was premiered by Opera North on 16 January 2009.
+Iannucci has appeared on Radio 3 talking about classical music, one of his passions, and collaborated with composer David Sawer on Skin Deep, an operetta, which was premiered by Opera North on 16 January 2009.
 He has also presented three programmes for BBC Radio 3, including Mobiles Off!, a 20-minute segment on classical concert-going etiquette.
 He was a regular columnist for the classical music magazine Gramophone.
-A book of his writings about classical music Hear Me Out was published in 2017.

-In 2012 it was announced that he was writing his first novel, Tongue International, a satirical fantasy about the promotion of a "for-profit language".

-Film directing

 In January 2009, his first feature film In the Loop, in the style of The Thick of It, was premiered at the Sundance Film Festival.
 It was the first cinema film to be directed by Iannucci, after his contribution to Tube Tales in 1999.
 The film was applauded by critics, both in Britain and the US, and was nominated for the Best Adapted Screenplay Oscar in 2009.
 The film secured the eighth highest placing in the UK box office in its opening week – despite its relatively insignificant screening numbers.